Keep brews chilled, ideally 2-4 degrees

-If you can please collect with two weeks it would be greatly appreciated.
-Refrigeration space is normally scares in a brewery so the quicker a keg is collected the better.
+If you can please collect within two weeks it would be greatly appreciated.
+Refrigeration space is normally scarse in a brewery so the quicker a keg is collected the better.

 There is no golden ratio for how long beer will stay fresh but the rough guide is about 3 months after tapping although some tests suggest as long as 9 months for pasteurised beer but we hope it doesn’t come to that!

-The general view is that it’s best to reuse rather than recycle however, we have yet to get an independent review completed of the carbon savings relative to bottles and cans.
-To help tip the scales even further towards reusable kegs we are also planting one tree for every keg enjoyed.
+Yes, we understand that kegs offer around 40% less wastage due to the less packaging required (vs bottles/cans etc).
+To help tip the scales even further towards reusable kegs, we are also planting one tree for every keg enjoyed.
 If you’ve got any suggestions or thoughts on the matter we’d love to hear from you.

 Temperature cycling doesn’t kill a beer per se, but exposure to warm temperatures.
 Beer should be treated like milk, if left out of the fridge it will go offer quicker.
 Refrigerated beer will keep its flavour as the brewer brewed it much longer, from months to weeks if left out.
-The beer won’t go bad in a way that makes you sick, it may just taste a little off, hop flavours and aromas will be diminished and delicious malt flavours may start to taste like cardboard.
+The beer won’t go bad in a way that makes you sick, the hop flavours and aromas will be diminished and delicious malt flavours may start to taste like cardboard.
 Simple rule, treat beer like milk.

-On another note, if you drink bottles often google light struck or skunked beer.
+On another note, if you drink bottles often, perhaps google light struck or skunked beer.
 If you don’t have time, just keep out of light because some beers go bad really fast when exposed to light.